ajschumacher/ajschumacher.github.io/20210314-everybody_lies_by_stephens-davidowitz/index.md

 ---

 > "First, there can be comfort in knowing that you are not alone in
-> you insecurities and embarrassing behavior."
+> your insecurities and embarrassing behavior."

 > "The second benefit of digital truth serum is that it alerts us to
 > people who are suffering."